 My father always had a bike and restored cars in high school.
 As did my uncles on both sides of my family.
 My first bike had a motor, gifted on my fifth birthday.

 I grew up reading books, scratching in journals, and playing music with my friends.
-We drove the length of this country and other countries in vans and slept outside and in all manner of squats and venues.
+We drove the length of this country and other countries in vans and slept outside and in venue squats.
 I kept a 35mm Minolta on my back.

-On my 20th birthday I bought myself an old, white Lincoln that I would one day drive along the beach with my wife.
-I got a job selling motorcycles, then another selling older motorcycles, and eventually I began marketing and selling new cars.
+On my 20th birthday I bought an old, white Lincoln that I would one day drive along the beach with my wife.
+I got a job selling motorcycles, then another restoring old motorcycles, and today I market and sell new cars.